-If your only goal is to measure the overall incremental lift of the program, then the holdout group must have a minimum quantity to achieve statistical significance, and that quantity will be determined by the characteristics of the specific metric you wish to measure.
+If your only goal is to measure the overall incremental lift of the program, then the holdout group must have the minimum quantity to achieve statistical significance, and that quantity will be determined by the characteristics of the specific metric you wish to measure.

 Finding the Right Balance

-In the real world there is always pressure to maximize sales, and withholding “good names” from a campaign is counter to maximizing short-term financial results.
+In the real world, there is always pressure to maximize sales, and withholding “good names” from a campaign is counter to maximizing short-term financial results.
 Creative and list tests also have a cost, as most fail to beat the control.

 But to be successful over the long term, direct marketing programs must have a strategic testing plan in place that is supported by rigorous analytics.
-If the tests are properly planned, executed and analyzed, the long-term value of the testing insights will far exceed the short-term cost.
+If the tests are properly planned, executed, and analyzed, the long-term value of the testing insights will far exceed the short-term cost.